calibr/node-s3layer/Readme.md

   }
 });

-app.use("/files", s3l);
+// use the middleware in the express application app.use("/files", s3l);
 ```

 ###getS3Key

-Accepts request params and callback function, in callback function you can return:
+Accepts a request params and a callback function, in the callback function you can return:

 - `string` - interpreted as S3 Key
 - `object` which can contain `key` and `bucket` fields